How Industrial Wastewater Pretreatment Works

 Organic coagulants offer the advantages of lower dosages, lower volumes of produced sludge, and no effect on the pH of the treated water.
 Examples of common organic coagulants include polyamines and polyDADMACs, as well as melamine formaldehydes and tannins.

-Used in a wide range of industries and applications, flocculants help to remove suspended solids from wastewater by aggregating contaminants into flakes or “flocs” that float to the surface of the water or settle at the bottom.
+Used in a wide range of industries and applications, flocculants help with the removal of suspended solids from wastewater by aggregating contaminants into flakes or “flocs” that float to the surface of the water or settle at the bottom.
 They can also be used for lime softening, sludge thickening, and solids dehydration.
 Natural or mineral flocculants include activated silica and polysaccharides, while synthetic flocculants are most commonly based on polyacrylamide.

 Depending on the charge and chemical composition of your wastewater, flocculants can either be used on their own or in combination with coagulants.
 Flocculants differ from coagulants in that they are often polymers, whereas coagulants are typically salts.
 They can range in molecular size (weight) and charge density (% of the molecule with either anionic or cationic charges), which is used to “balance” the charge of the particles in the water and cause them to come together and dewater.
 Generally speaking, anionic flocculants are used to catch mineral particles while cationic flocculants can capture organic particles.